curtisgr/ember-cli-moment-business/README.md

 ## Author

 My name is Greg Curtis.
 I am a javascript developer working for https://www.casefleet.com/.
+We're using this addon to build a [legal calendaring](https://www.casefleet.com/deadline-tracking-with-legal-calendar) feature.